danisaleem/BigData-with-Apache-Spark/README.md

-# Makiing Predictions using Covid-19 DataSet with Apache-Spark
+# Making Predictions using Covid-19 DataSet with Apache-Spark

 ## Overall, the project include the following steps:
 1. Import your dataset to Spark.